 Surin Beach and Pansea Bay

 Discretely tucked away between Bang Tao and Kamala, Pansea Bay and Surin Beach enjoy a reputation as being the most exclusive area of Phuket attracting the well-heeled and a host of A-list celebrities.
 If you are seeking a luxury escape with amazing views, this area of Phuket ticks all the right boxes.

 Outrigger Surin Beach Resort

 Food and drink in Phuket

 Prices of food and drink at Phuket’s beach resorts tend to be higher than elsewhere in Thailand and the quality of Thai food on offer can vary with some venues serving a toned down version of classic Thai dishes.
-As a general rule of thumb, if you want authentic Thai food seek out the venues where Thai people are eating and you should be ok.
+As a general rule of thumb, if you want authentic Thai food, seek out the venues where Thai people are eating and you should be OK.
 Foodies should head to the array of seafood restaurants in Rawai and visit any of Phuket’s traditional coffee shops known as ‘kopitiam’ which serve tasty food and drink at sensible prices.
 One of the best known is Kopitiam by Wilai in Phuket Town.
-Nearby you have more sophisticated dining options at Osha Restaurant and Tu Kap Khao.
+Nearby you have more sophisticated dining options at Tu Kap Khao.
 If all of that doesn’t tempt you, there are plenty of international options too at most of the beach areas with pizzas and other Western favourites.

 Good to know